 If you’d like to design consumer products like lipstick and cosmetics, develop the latest pharmaceuticals to combat disease, or help cheese producers make outstanding products, then biochemical engineering could be the field for you.

-Or you may prefer to work as a chemical engineer, designing and implementing industrial-scale processes to produce products that we rely on every day, from fuel, plastic, fabric and metal to pharmaceuticals and paper.
+Or you may prefer to work as a chemical engineer, designing and implementing industrial-scale processes to produce products that we rely on every day, such as fuel, plastic, fabric and metal.

 Master of Engineering (Chemical) graduate Alisha D’Souza discusses her role as a Production Engineer with Shell.